outdreamer/build-a-cure/docs/tasks/math_language_example.md

 	- insight path

-		- what operations can you do to b that would produce b on one side and an adjacent operation of 1 (10 - 9) on the other
+		- what operations can you do to b that would produce b on one side and an adjacent operation on 1 (10 - 9) on the other side

 	- insight path